It’s predictable as daylight. But if you like Anime-ish big robot action, Pacific Rim: Uprising likely wouldn’t disappoint.

 Ten years after the events of the first movie, the Yeager programme is under threat of being replaced by the remotely controlled drone programme of the Shao Corporation.
 Meanwhile, former Yeager pilot Jake Pentecost, son of Stacker Pentecost, is cornered into returning to Pan-Pacific Defense Corps as an instructor.
 On the day the PPDC is to decide on whether to implement Shao’s drone system, the city is attacked by a rogue Yeager, one powerful enough to battle Jake’s Yeager to a standstill.
 As the PPDC races to trace the origins of the rogue Yeager, a bigger truth emerges.
 One that might completely devastate the defense corps.

 Everybody knows it.
 Mecha Anime remains incredibly popular in Japan, and I’m not just talking about Gundam.

 Every year, there are several new series and movies, be it updates of popular franchises or entirely new stories.
 In my opinion, the more successful ones almost always include the following:

 - A rebel character.
 Talented, anti-establishment, frequently tormented by some sort of family history.
-Impossibly dependable in times of crisis.
+Impossibly dependable in times of crisis too.
 (IMPOSSIBLY!)

-- A stick-in-the-mud character as contrast to the above.
+- A stick-in-the-mud character as a contrast to the above.

 - A child prodigy.
 Or a younger team b.
 As comic relief or emotional support.